yourgodfather12/hacking_assistant/README.md

 Disclaimer
 This tool is intended for educational purposes and authorized testing only.
 The developers are not responsible for any misuse or damage caused by this tool.

-For more information and support, visit the documentation.

-vbnet
-Copy code

-You can customize this further based on your specific requirements or additional features.
-Would you like me to help you add this directly to your repository?